- There are two main ways to capture the audio output from your computer: through built-in or external speakers or a pair of headsets.

 - Run the Troubleshooter and follow the on-screen instructions to troubleshooter hardware issues

-- After the troubleshooting process is finished, close the window and reboot your Windows 8.1 or Windows 10 computer
+- After the troubleshooting process is finished, close the window and reboot your Windows 10 computer.

 - Check to see if your Bluetooth headset is working again.